MetOffice/LFRic-Atmosphere-Training/source/global/index.rst

    :name: global
    :maxdepth: 2

-This module covers how the Met Office global models are developed, configured and run within the Momentum® Framework.
+This module covers how the Met Office's global models are developed, configured and run within the Momentum® Framework.

 .. admonition:: Aims and objectives